 In May of 1981, some of the finer details of the Group B rallying category were still not yet set in stone, making members of the FISA doubt that there would be enough of a field of cars for its planned debut which was less than seven months away.
 As such, it was voted to let the previous Group 2 and 4 cars compete for the various 1982 rally championships and allow time for manufacturers to develop a car under the new regulations while still having a model that could compete in the interim.
 This transition feature also allowed privateers to continue competing with the cars they already owned.
 However, the FISA was adamant that by 1983 manufacturers would have to run Group B homologated cars with their seeded drivers to be able to score points.

-This all meant that, in less than two decades, special stage rallying went from mundane low-powered factory road cars to purpose built high performance racing machines with manufacturer “works” teams now backed by millions of dollars.
+This all meant that, in less than two decades, performance rallying went from mundane low-powered factory road cars to purpose built high performance racing machines with manufacturer “works” teams now backed by millions of dollars.
 Thus, set for glory, Group B would change the world of rallying forever.

 More information about the Group 4 transfers can be found by CLICKING HERE.

 It is also note to mention that Group B wasn’t created exclusively for rallying.
-In fact, the FISA had hoped that it would be used in circuit racing to replace the “silhouette” Group 5 racers.
+In fact, the FISA had anticipated that it would be used in circuit racing to replace the previous Group 4 Grand Touring cars and the “silhouette” Group 5 racers with the “evolution” (ET) feature.
 More information about why FISA Group B circuit racing did not really take off can be found by CLICKING HERE!

 Much more frequently asked questions about Group B can be quickly answered in this F.A.Q. page!